Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 \subsection{Accuracy of the Whittle posterior for the time domain posterior}

 The previous subsection shows that spectral subsampling MCMC gives very accurate approximations to the Whittle posteriors based on the full datasets.
 The Whittle likelihood can, however, be a poor approximation to the exact time domain likelihood \citep{contreras2006note}, at least for shorter time series.
-However, the original motivation for spectral subsampling MCMC is settings where the time series are very long, and this section will indeed demonstrate that the Whittle approximation is excellent in the three datasets in Section \ref{subsec:Data}.
+However, the original motivation for spectral subsampling MCMC is settings where the time series are very long, and this section demonstrates that the Whittle approximation is excellent in the three datasets in Section \ref{subsec:Data}.

 The time domain likelihood is only computationally feasible for VARMA models, and hence we illustrate these results using a $\mathrm{VARMA}(1, 1)$ model for each dataset.
-Figures \ref{fig:WaterVelocityKDEarma11}-\ref{fig:SthlmPollutionKDEarma11} show the kernel density estimates of the posterior distribution of a subset of the parameters.
-The figures show that the posteriors obtained by the Whittle likelihood are very close to those obtained using the time domain likelihood.
-Only for marginal posteriors in the Water velocity data in Figure \ref{fig:WaterVelocityKDEarma11} do there seem to be discrepancies, but note the scale of the horizontal axes; the differences are actually also quite small for this dataset.
-That the posteriors are close can be more clearly seen in Figure \ref{fig:WaterVelocityCoherenceVarma} which plots the time domain and Whittle posteriors of the spectral density matrix based on the full Water velocity dataset.
+Figure \ref{fig:WaterVelocityKDEarma11} shows the kernel density estimates of the posterior distribution of a subset of the parameters.
+Figure \ref{fig:WaterVelocityCoherenceVarma} plots the time domain and Whittle posteriors of the spectral density matrix based on the full Water velocity dataset.
+The results from the Whittle posterior are nearly indistinguishable from the exact time domain posteriors.
+Also, there are virtually no differences between the time domain posteriors and the whittle posteriors in the two other datasets; see Figure \ref{fig:SwedTempKDEarma11} and \ref{fig:SwedTempCoherenceVarma} for the temperature data and Figure \ref{fig:SthlmPollutionKDEarma11} in Appendix \ref{app:additionalresults} for the pollution data.
 In summary, we conclude from this and the previous subsection that spectral subsampling MCMC gives an accurate approximation of the posterior based on the exact time domain likelihood.

-We have implemented the exact time domain likelihood for VARMA models using the state space representation in the Python package {\sf statsmodels} and fair timing comparisons with spectral subsampling MCMC are therefore difficult, but it is well known that time domain likelihoods are substantially more costly than their frequency domain (Whittle) counterparts.
+We have implemented the exact time domain likelihood for VARMA models using the state space representation in the Python package \texttt{statsmodels} and fair timing comparisons with spectral subsampling MCMC are therefore difficult, but it is well known that time domain likelihoods are substantially more costly than their frequency domain (Whittle) counterparts, even without the extra speed-up from subsampling.